 The top team from each division automatically makes it to the Division Championships.
 Then, the second-place teams in each division host a Division Semi-Final game against the third-place team in their division.
 However, a situation may occur whereby the fourth-place team from one division has more points (not tied) than the third-place team from the opposite division.
 In this case, the fourth-place team would cross over into the opposite division and compete against the second-place team of that division.

 Please note that at the end of the regular season the second-place team in a given division will always host a Division Semi-Final, regardless of the number of total points a team who crosses over may accumulate.

-11. HOW DOES THE IMPORT PLAYER RULE WORK?
+11. HOW DOES THE NATIONAL (FORMERLY NON-IMPORT) PLAYER RULE WORK?